 Numbers bear it out: in a survey of GIS users in the construction industry, 80% of contractors reported that owners ask for GIS in the final deliverable after completion of the project.

 And the digital twin industry is estimated to reach nearly $36 billion by 2025 - up from $3.8 billion in early 2022.

-It’s clear which way industry and owners are headed.
+It’s clear which way the industry and owners are headed.
 And as-built mapping that results in a rich, multidimensional digital record that you can deliver to an owner in GIS format is a step in the right direction.

 Get started with GIS and building digital as-builts

-Reduce delays, create accurate as-builts, and ensure a high-quality project turnover with Unearth’s map-based software.
+Reduce delays, create accurate as-builts, and ensure a high-quality project turnover with Unearth’s location-based software.